Roblox/roact/docs/tutorials/shop-page.md

 end
 ```

+> Aspect Ratio
+>
+> Aspect ratio is a number that represent the relation between the width and the height of an image.
+It can easily be calculated by dividing the width by the height of the image.
+In the previous snippet, we are using the given aspect ratio to calculate the space needed to fit all the items.
+We start by calculating the width of a cell by taking the width of the scrolling frame, removing the padding between all the items and then divide it by the number of items on a row.
+> ```lua
+> availableWidth = totalWidth - padding * (itemsPerRow + 1)
+> cellWidth = availableWidth / itemsPerRow
+> ```
+> So now in order to maintain the aspect ratio, we can calculate the height of the cell by dividing the width by the aspect ratio.
+> ```lua
+> cellHeight = cellWidth / aspectRatio
+> ```

 ## Adding Items

 In the previous section we created a ScrollingFrame that contains a UIGridLayout object.
 Now, we want to add elements that represent each item we sell in our shop.
 In order to be able to add a variable amount of items in our component, we will iterate on the list of products to create an element for each of them.

 To keep our component simple, let's divide this feature into different components:
- - **ProductItem:** a card that shows the price of an item with its image, and when clicked prompts the player to buy the product
+ - **Item:** a card that shows the price of an item with its image, and when clicked prompts the player to buy the product
- - **ProductItemList:** iterate on the list of items to create each individual ProductItem element
+ - **ItemList:** iterate on the list of items to create each individual Item element

-### ProductItemList
+### ItemList

-This component will simply be given the product list and create all the ProductItem elements.
+This component will simply be given the product list and create all the Item elements.
 Since it does not need any internal state, a functional component will do the job.
-We have not made our ProductItem component yet, but we will pretend it is there for now.
+We have not made our Item component yet, but we will pretend it is there for now.

-We will define the props that the ProductItem will use to render its component.
-We will make the ProductItem component accept these props:
+We will define the props that the Item component will use to render its component.
+We will make it accepts these props:
 - **image:** the image representing the product that the component will display.
 - **price:** how many robux the product costs.
 - **productId:** the identifier of the developer product.